 - buildings built between 1840 and 1914 - an even greater selection is necessary since so many more examples have survived, with even fewer buildings built after 1914 being listed, and very few buildings less than 30 years old will be listed.

 The best way to apply for listed building consent is online through the Planning Portal.
-You can complete the form and attach your documents.
+You can complete the form and attach your documents or apply directly to us using our forms and guidance here.
 There is no fee for this type of application.

 As part of your application, you will be expected to show that the proposed work will not cause harm to the special interest of the listed building.
 This will nearly always involve an analysis of what is special about the building.
 Submitting this supporting information with your application is essential and will help to ensure that the impact of a proposal can be properly assessed.